9 to 5 (film): Plot

 Hart summons Doralee to his office and offers her a choice: if she spends the night with him, he will not report her, Judy, and Violet for attempted murder.
-Doralee refuses and when Hart refuses to hear her out, she ties him up and stuffs a scarf he had given her as a gift in his mouth to keep him quiet.
-Hart eventually gets loose, which leads Judy to shoot at him with Doralee's handgun.
+Doralee refuses and when Hart will not hear her out, she hogties him and stuffs a scarf he had given her as a gift in his mouth to keep him quiet.
+He eventually tricks Judy into loosening the binds, which leads her to shoot at him with Doralee's handgun.

 Ultimately, the women discover Hart has been selling Consolidated inventory and pocketing the proceeds, so they blackmail him into keeping quiet.
-When they are told that invoices Violet ordered that should prove Hart's crimes will not arrive for 4–6 weeks, they confine Hart to his bedroom wearing a hang gliding suit tied to a remote controlled garage door opener.
+When they are told that invoices Violet ordered that should prove Hart's crimes will not arrive for 4 to 6 weeks, they confine Hart to his bedroom wearing a hang gliding suit tied to a remote-controlled garage door opener.

-While Hart is out of the office, they implement several programs that are popular with the workers, including an in-office day care center, equal pay for men and women, flexible hours, and a job sharing program where employees can work part time.
+While Hart is out of the office, they implement several programs that are popular with the workers, including an in-office daycare center, equal pay for everyone, flexible hours, and a job-sharing program allowing employees to work part-time.

-Days before the invoices arrive, Hart's adoring wife returns from a cruise and frees him, giving him the time to buy back the inventory he sold.
-Before Hart can report Judy, Doralee, and Violet to the police, the chairman of the board, Russell Tinsworthy, arrives to meet with Hart.
-He congratulates him on his improvements to the office which have resulted in a 20% increase in productivity.
-As a result, he invites Hart to join him on a multiyear project in Brazil and Hart reluctantly is forced to accept.
+Days before the invoices arrive, Hart's adoring wife Missy returns from a cruise and frees him, giving him the time to buy back the inventory he sold.
+Before Hart can report Judy, Doralee, and Violet to the police, the chairman of the board Russell Tinsworthy arrives to meet with Hart.
+He congratulates him on his improvements to the office, which have resulted in a 20 percent increase in productivity.
+Tinsworthy invites Hart to join him on a multiyear project in Brazil which he reluctantly accepts as they head up to Mr. Hinkle's office to get some paperwork done.
+Violet, Judy, and Doralee celebrate their success as Roz returns.

-Violet, Judy, and Doralee celebrate their success.
-Violet is eventually promoted to vice president, Judy leaves Consolidated to marry the Xerox representative, and Doralee leaves to become a country western singer.
-Hart is kidnapped by a tribe of Amazons and is never heard from again.
+A postscript states that Violet is promoted to vice president.
+Judy marries the Xerox representative.
+Doralee leaves Consolidated to become a country western singer.
+Hart is abducted by a tribe of Amazons in the Brazilian jungle and is "never heard from again".